 There is one secret I have learned, however, that while it doesn’t necessarily keep you from hiring the wrong person, it can take some of the stress out of the process.
 And, hopefully help you have a healthier team and happier and more effective team members.

-I have done this with great success in hiring several staff positions for our team.
+I have done this with great success in hiring several staff positions for several teams.
+And, it’s simple.

 Build the job description around the person.

-Set an overall vision for what you’re trying to achieve — hire the best person you can find — then build the job description — with the person’s help — around the person you hire.
+Set an overall vision for what you’re trying to achieve.
+Hire the best person you can find for the position.
+(Go for character, competency, culture and chemistry.)
+Then build the job description, with the person’s help, around the person you hire.

 If they excel in administrative tasks then the job description may have more administrative tasks.